rkdarst/hyvaapaivaa/aboutfinnish.rst

 the spoken words, even before you get to it in your courses which unfortunately usually comes very late.

-Finnish is a very syntethic language, not an analytic language like English.
+Finnish is a very synthetic language, not an analytic language like English.
 This means that words change, inflect, and combine very much.
 In Finnish, this is basically how *all* words are formed.
 In English, it is easy to tell what a word is: everything that is